CobaltTarantula/startup/notes.md

 2. use **style** element to define CSS rules within HTML doc (in head element of html)
 3. use **link** element to connect to CSS file with the rules (in head element of html)
    - Generally the best
+## Cascading Styles
+When making declarations, the most "inside" a declaration is in the doc makes it the highest priority.
+## Box model
+1. Content (text/image)
+   - By default, the width and height of an element is defined by the width and height of the content box.
+You can change the box-sizing CSS property from the default value of content-box to border-box in order to redefine the width and height to also include the padding and the border.
+This often makes it easier to style elements when their visual size matches their actual size.
+2. Padding (background color)
+3. Border (color, thickness, line style)
+4. Margin (whitespace)